 Condensed milk: This will give our dessert that extra needed sweetness and a rich, milky taste.
 Feel free to add more or less, depending on your preference.

-Vanilla extract: This isn’t technically needed, and most traditional recipes won’t actually include this in a mango float.
-I just think it tastes great and adds something special to the dessert.
-You could also experiment with other extracts if you’d like.
+Vanilla extract: While most traditional recipes won’t actually include vanilla, I personally think it tastes great and it adds something a little extra special to the dessert (you could also experiment with other extracts if you’d like).

 Salt: A pinch of salt helps to balance out all those rich and sweet flavors of the dessert.